DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry marks the beginning of a new subsection focused on single-page website upgrades.
 This section will likely cover more advanced CSS and HTML techniques to enhance the functionality and visual appeal of a single-page website.

 ---

+#### UPGRADING YOUR HTML WEBSITE WITH CSS

+### Course Step Number: 473

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry introduces a new assignment to upgrade an existing single-page HTML website with CSS.
+The assignment is designed as a rapid exercise to practice applying CSS concepts.
+It reinforces the importance of using a separate CSS file for styling and highlights the value of iterative development.
+The entry also notes that the original HTML file should be preserved for a later course.

+---